aarsonline/aarsonline.github.io/class1/glu1/README.md

 In the human mitochondria, Gln-tRNA$^\text{Gln}$ is produced through through the transmidation pathway whereby, like in bacteria, a non-discriminating GlxRS generates a mitochondrial Glu-tRNA$^\text{Gln}$ prior to its conversion by a mitochondrial GatCAB AdT into mitochondrial Gln-tRNA$^\text{Gln}$ (Nagao et al. 2009, Echevarria et al. 2014).
-Biallelic recessive variants (homozygous and compound heterozygous) in the human gene EARS2, encoding the mitochondrial gluRS cause the brain disease LTBL for Leukoencephalopathy with thalamus and brainstem involvement and high lactate (firstly described in Steenweg et al. 2012).
+Biallelic recessive variants (homozygous and compound heterozygous) in the human gene EARS2, which encodes the mitochondrial gluRS, cause the brain disease Leukoencephalopathy (LTBL) affecting the thalamus and brainstem and resulting in high lactate (firstly described in Steenweg et al. 2012).
 The exhaustive list of disease-causing variants of EARS2 (including location on the sequence and the structure, the conservation of the affected residues, and the related references) can be found [here](http://misynpat.org/misynpat/PageMaker.rvt?name=EARS2).
 Mutations have been mapped to all domains of the mt-GluRS.